Fukaya Categories as Categorical Morse Homology: Introduction

-Broadly speaking, we show that the stable Fukaya category $\Perf F(M)$ can be recovered from the stable Fukaya categories $\Perf F(M_p)$ of its Weinstein cells together with gluing data in the form of natural adjunctions.
-Moreover, we show that this presentation of $\Perf F(M)$ can be localized in the conic topology of $M$.
+Our f\/irst goal is to outline how the stable Fukaya category $\operatorname{Perf} F(M)$ might be recoverable from the stable Fukaya categories $\operatorname{Perf} F(M_p)$ of its Weinstein cells together with gluing data in the form of natural adjunctions.

-In one formulation of our first main result, we construct a semiorthogonal decomposition of $\Perf F(M)$ associated to a closed coisotropic submanifold $i:C\to M$ that is a union of unstable cells.
-On the one hand, the formalism of Hamiltonian reduction provides a Lagrangian correspondence
+Given a~closed coisotropic submanifold $i:C\to M$ that is a~union of unstable cells, we will sketch an expected semiorthogonal decomposition of $\operatorname{Perf} F(M)$.
+On the one hand, the formalism of Hamiltonian reduction provides a~Lagrangian correspondence

-where $N$ is a Weinstein manifold, and $q$ is the quotient along the integrable isotropic foliation determined by $i$.
-On the other hand, the open complement $j:M^\circ = M \setminus C\to M$ naturally inherits the structure of a Weinstein manifold.
+where $N$ is a~Weinstein manifold, and $q$ is the quotient along the integrable isotropic foliation determined by $i$.
+On the other hand (as explained in Lemma~\ref{lemma open restriction} below), the open complement $j:M^\circ = M \setminus C\to M$ naturally inherits the structure of a~Weinstein manifold.
+(Note that we do not include a~specif\/ic compatible Morse function in the data of a~Weinstein manifold.
+The compatible Morse function we construct for $M^\circ$ is not simply the restriction of a~compatible Morse function for $M$.)

-One can view the following result as a d\'evissage pattern for Lagrangian branes analogous to standard gluings for constructible sheaves (as recalled in Section~\ref{dev} below).
-From a symplectic perspective, one can view the functors involved as resulting from ``Dehn twists around cells".
+We will outline how there might be a~recollement pattern for Lagrangian branes analogous to standard gluings for constructible sheaves (as recalled in Section~\ref{dev} below): it is a~natural diagram of adjunctions